2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 This statistical view is, of course, closely related to:

-- the growing [interest in the use of Bitcoin by many individuals](https://profedustream.substack.com/p/21-raisons-dutiliser-bitcoin) around the world, with the goal of emancipating themselves from the banking system and/or using a currency that is less volatile or less devalued than their own, such as in the case of populations living in Lebanon, Syria, Egypt, Argentina, etc;
+- the growing [interest in the use of Bitcoin by many individuals](https://profedustream.substack.com/p/21-raisons-dutiliser-bitcoin) around the world, to emancipate themselves from the banking system and/or use a currency that is less volatile or less devalued than their own, such as in the case of populations living in Lebanon, Syria, Egypt, Argentina, etc;
 - appreciation over time, leading it through its monetary issuance to become a store of value and a long-term investment.
 - the subsequent development of the speculative cryptocurrency market, particularly in 2017/2018 and 2020/2021;
 - bitcoin's increasingly regular appearance in the media.